vavarb/vavabot_options_strategy/README.md

 ```

 ## About the Project
-This is a bot what send options structure orders.
+This is a bot what send options strategies orders.
 It was developed in python and designed to be executed only on the Deribit Exchange.
   https://www.deribit.com/

 ## Getting Started